AlizadehAli/cppND-capstone-Yolov3-object-detection/README.md

 <img src="det_output/out.jpg"/>

 This repository contains an implementation of the project in [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

-I use OpenCV and Yolov3 to implement a highly capable object detection model.
+Choosing the Capstone Option 1 (Neural Network Deployment), I use OpenCV and Yolov3 to implement a highly capable object detection model.
 It takes in single image and outputs the annotated image based on the object detector's predictions.

 The fulfilled rubic points are as follows: